blburns/PyDock/CONTRIBUTING.md

-# Contributing to Pydock
+# Contributing to PyDock

-Thank you for considering contributing to Pydock!
+Thank you for considering contributing to PyDock!
 This document provides guidelines and instructions for contributing.

 ## How to Contribute